-Once Buster heard about the Durango Dog Park he was chomping at the bit to check it out.
-And, really, who could blame him?
+The Animas River Trail takes you right to the Durango Dog Park, and Myles couldn’t wait to check it out!
+Really, who could blame him?
 It’s five acres of doggy heaven where running, sniffing, roaming, and swimming in the river are all options.
 Cross the footbridge at Hwy 160 – easy walking distance from downtown – and you’re there!

 From the far end of the park you can look down onto the river and marvel at the kayakers practicing in the Smelter Rapids White Water park.
 The river was swelled by snowmelt and boiling through the rapids, but it wasn’t slowing those guys down!

 Skysteps Or Nature Trail to Fort Lewis College

 Starting at East 6th Avenue and 10th Street, you and your dog can climb 550 steps to Fort Lewis College, which sits perched on the bluff above Durango.
 For a more leisurely walk, there’s also a half-mile nature trail that switchbacks up the hill.